 Our attorneys are equally committed to contributing in meaningful ways by serving on non-profit boards or donating their time to organizations that inspire them.
 From arts and education associations to civic and political groups, our attorney involvement in organizations is extremely diverse.
 Munger Tolles attorneys serve on the boards of numerous organizations, including the following: Human Rights Watch, Los Angeles Board of Police Commissioners, MacArthur Foundation, Southern California Public Radio (KPCC) and Susan G. Komen for the Cure.

-In 2016, the Legal Aid Foundation of Los Angeles (LAFLA) broke ground on its new headquarters, named the Ron Olson Justice Center in recognition of our name partner’s commitment to public service.
-Slated for completion in 2017, the facility will house Los Angeles’s frontline law firm for low-income residents.
+In 2017, the Legal Aid Foundation of Los Angeles (LAFLA) opened its doors to its new headquarters, named the Ron Olson Justice Center in recognition of our name partner’s commitment to public service.
+The facility houses Los Angeles’s frontline law firm for low-income residents.

 Started in 1982, the Munger, Tolles & Olson Foundation is a non-profit public benefit corporation organized to give money to Section 501(c)(3) organizations, primarily Los Angeles and San Francisco based providers of legal services to the indigent and underserved that are supported by the firm’s attorneys.
 The MTO Foundation is entirely funded by contributions from the firm’s partners.